-Detroit and Cleveland are common stops along Lake Eerie during Great Lakes Cruises.
-Niagara Fall is between Lake Eerie and Lake Ontario, and is also popular on Great Lakes cruise itineraries.
+Detroit and Cleveland are common stops along a Lake Eerie itinerary during Great Lakes Cruises.
+Niagara Fall is between Lake Erie and Lake Ontario and is also popular on Great Lakes cruise itineraries.

 Lake Ontario: History Lovers

-Lake Ontario is the eastern most of the Great Lakes and attracts about 13 million visitors a year.
-It is the smallest on a map, but its water runs so deep it holds four times the volume than its neighbor, Lake Eerie.
+Lake Ontario is the easternmost of the Great Lakes and attracts about 13 million visitors a year.
+It is the smallest on a map, but its water runs so deep it holds four times the volume of its neighbor, Lake Erie.
 (Its depth is also why it never freezes.)
 Historically, it has been used as a trading hub for centuries.
 Also, several Native American communities, including the Huron and Iroquois, still call the area home; their history is displayed in many of the local museums.

 Toronto is on Lake Ontario, as is the Thousand Islands, both popular places of interest on Great Lakes Cruise itineraries.
 Cruise ships often sail from Lake Ontario to the St. Lawrence River towards Quebec, or vice versa.